Your browser is unsupported

 • brainstorm options with and bring field-specific questions to your Faculty Fellow;

-• or make an appointment with one of the Capstone specialists in the Honors College, Kathryn Burns-Howard (kbh@uic.edu).
+• or make an appointment with the Honors College Capstone specialist Issy Marquez

 The Honors Capstone Project involves two semesters of work and is generally supervised ideally by a UIC faculty member.
 Honors College students also have the option of recruiting an expert outside of the university to be their Capstone Supervisor, as long as that person has appropriate experience in the field, as determined by the Faculty Fellow and the Honors College.